KyleVaughn/UM2/docs/source/install.rst

 .. code-block:: bash

+    spack install gcc@12.3.0
+    spack load gcc@12.3.0
+    spack compiler find
     # Assuming you're a user on a desktop machine
     cd UM2/dependencies/spack/user
     spack env create um2 desktop.yaml
     spack env activate -p um2
+    # If you don't plan to build MPACT with UM2, you can add gcc@12.3.0 to the environment
+    spack add gcc@12.3.0
+    # Otherwise, you will need to load gcc@12.3.0 when you want to build/use UM2
+    echo "spack load gcc@12.3.0" >> ~/.bashrc

 We will now tell spack to resolve the dependencies and install them.
 Please read the potential issues below before continuing.